justinjjlee/bayesianvar/applications/bvar_macro/README.md

 ## Projection Visualization
 The projections are based on the latest available data at the time of last repository-updated run forecasts.
 This repository is not be updated in weekly frequency.

+Model is fit and forecasts projected in year-over-year growth rate of the weekly frequency data.

 ![Projection - Weekly Unemployment Claims](./results/projections/proj_claims.png)
 ![Projection - S&P 500 Index Growth](./results/projections/proj_sap.png)
 ![Projection - Economic Policy Uncertainty](./results/projections/proj_epu.png)